• Skip to main content

 What you need to make this dish:

-• peppers – red, green or a combination of both.
+• bell peppers – red, green or a combination of both.
 A jalapeno if you like the heat!

 • onion